 Decks C and D are equivalent in terms of overall net gain, but in deck C the punishment is more frequent and of lower magnitude than in deck D.

+Use the preprogrammed schedule of reward and punishment on the score card (Figure 2).

+For example, if the participant first chooses a card from Deck A, they get a $100 reward and no punishment.

+If the second card choice is also from Deck A, they get a $100 reward and no punishment.

+If the third card choice is also from Deck A, they get a $100 reward and a $150 punishment.

+Keep track of the card turns by marking each of the 100 turns in the appropriate cell in Figure 2.

+The participant makes 100 card turns, choosing a card from any deck each time.
+Since there are only 40 cards in each deck, they might run out of cards in a given deck before the end of the experiment.

-UKData Analysis
+Data Analysis

-Observe and compare t analyze patients’ performance and compare their performance to normal performance, use an analysis of variance (ANOVA) to examine the number of cards from each deck chosen by normal controls and by patients.
+Observe and compare the timeline of responses for control and patient populations.
+Then, to analyze patients’ performance and compare their performance to normal performance, use an analysis of variance (ANOVA) to examine the number of cards from each deck chosen by normal controls and by patients.
 The ANOVA should have the variables of group (controls vs. patients) and choice (A, B, C, D).

 A subsequent Newman-Keuls t-test can be used to show which pairwise differences contribute to significance of the ANOVA.